tomjoht/learnapidoc/_docs/testing_your_documentation/testingdocs_test_your_instructions.md

 It's not always possible to run code through real situations, and there are times when I might just help edit and publish engineering-written docs, but that's not the scenario I prefer to work in.
 I love getting my hands on the code and actually trying to make it work in the scenario it was designed for.
 Really, how else can you write good documentation?

+The team also asserted that the same app could be submitted into the Google Play Appstore.
+However, this was an untested assumption.
+When I submitted my app, Google rejected it due to missing banner assets declared in the manifest.
+It also triggered "dangerous permission" warnings.
+I relayed the information to engineers, who created JIRA tickets to address the issues.
+More than just creating better documentation, this testing allowed me to improve the products I was documenting.

 Another team developer had a different tool for publishing apps, which I also set about documenting.
 This tool was designed for non-technical end users and was supposed to be so easy, it didn't have any more documentation than a brief FAQ.

 I tested the tool from beginning to end by creating and submitting an app with it.
 By the time I finished, I had more than 30 questions along with several significant issues that I discovered.
+I uncovered a number of previously unknown bugs, called attention to a problematic synchronization issue, brought together teams from across organizations to troubleshoot some issues, and generally raised my value from mere documentation writer to more of a power player on the team.

 ## Empowered to test additional features

 Testing documentation for developers is difficult because we often just provide reference APIs for users to integrate into their own apps.
 We assume that they already have apps, and so all they need is the API integration information.
-But many times you can't know what issues the API has until you integrate it into a sample app, using the API in a full scenario from beginning to end.
+But many times you can't know what issues the API has until you integrate it into a sample app and use the API in a full scenario from beginning to end.

 For example, for general Fire TV users who weren't using the app template, I also wrote documentation on how to integrate and send recommendations.
 But since I didn't have my own general Fire TV app (not one built with Fire App Builder) to test this with, I didn't play around with the code to actually send recommendations.
 I had to take on faith much of my information based on the engineer's instructions and the feedback we were getting from beta users.